Serendipity ou Algorithme

 Serendipity, as defined by its inventor Horace Walpole, is different from fate (positive and negative) or luck, providence, fortuity or pure chance.

-The English Earl invented it by reading “a silly fairy tale” which was an English translation by a Frenchman who had read the story “The Travels and Adventures of The Three Princes of Serendip” based on an account by an unknown author Persian, inspired by Indian or Chinese stories (!!!).
+The English Earl invented Serendipity while reading “a silly fairy tale” which was an English translation by a Frenchman who read “The Travels and Adventures of The Three Princes of Serendip”, a story by an unknown Persian author, in his turn inspired by Indian or Chinese folk stories (!!!).
+Mysterious and bizarre right from the start.

-Inspired by the travel literature, very popular in the 18th century, Walpole neither more nor less imagined the neologism Serendipity to describe the surprising discoveries of the three royal highnesses.
+Inspired by travel literature, which was quite popular in the 18th century, Walpole invented the neologism Serendipity to describe the surprising adventures of the three young Princes of Serendip.

 The two characteristic ideas of Serendipity, according to Walpole, are accident and sagacity.
 It’s connotations are esprit, attitude, perspective, receptivity, knowing how to connect, combine, reinterpret, reformulate, imagine and create.